Get Matched With Health Administrator Programs

 Typically, a bachelor's degree is required for a hospital administrator.
 A master's degree and additional certificates will help you advance your degree and earn a higher salary.

-How much do hospital administrators make?
+How much do they make?

 According to Payscale, hospital administrators make around $87,000 annually.

-What qualities should a hospital administrator have?
+What qualities should these administrators have?

 Hospital administrators should be good at making decisions, great at communication, and very organized.
 They need to have strong leadership abilities, strong ethics, and be proactive risk takers.

-What is the job outlook like for a hospital administrator?
+What is the job outlook?

 Hospital administrator careers are expected to grow 32% between 2019 and 2029.